-Here, remarkably reconstructed colonial edifices have been transformed into some of Central America's most atmospheric hotels, while the neighboring beach town of San Juan del Sur has attracted one truly incredible resort and several other relatively upscale properties.
+Here, remarkably reconstructed colonial edifices have been transformed into some of Central America's most atmospheric hotels, while the nearby beach town of San Juan del Sur has attracted one truly incredible resort and several other relatively upscale properties.
 Granada's sister city, León, less developed for international tourism, is also home to quite comfortable colonial-style options.
 Between these ancient towns, the sprawling new capital of Managua, a city of opportunity and growth, is home to quality business-class and boutique hotels designed for international travelers accustomed to the finest service and amenities.

 Nicaragua is still an up–and–coming destination, perhaps not yet suited for those tourists who require the convenience of a full–service, Cancún-style resort.
 Regardless, each of these fine properties was chosen for its charm, comfort, and commitment to excellent service.
-Amenities include unique and fabulous rooms, fine–dining restaurants, and classic colonial antiques and artwork--plenty to allow discerning travelers to explore this fascinating country in comfort and style.
+Amenities include unique and fabulous rooms, fine–dining restaurants, and classic colonial antiques and artwork — plenty to allow discerning travelers to explore this fascinating country in comfort and style.